UK drugs regulator plays down Brexit disruption threat

 The agency also noted that London and Brussels agreed last month that “goods placed on the market under Union law before the withdrawal date may freely circulate on the markets of the UK and the Union with no need for product modifications or re-labelling”.

+The Association of the British Pharmaceutical Industry said it welcomed the MHRA’s pragmatism but warned that planning for a scenario where Britain had a separate regulatory system required further detail, highlighting the need for a realistic Brexit implementation period.

+Pharmaceutical companies are used to decade-long product development cycles.
+Maintaining timely approvals for new drugs is crucial both for getting new medicines to patients and ensuring financial returns.

-Reporting by Ben Hirschler; Editing by Raissa Kasolowsky
+Reporting by Ben Hirschler; Editing by Raissa Kasolowsky and Alexander Smith